 - Know your energy levels – and use them.
 Take some time to notice when your most productive hours are in the day, and work with them.

 - Know how much sleep you need – and commit to getting it.
 Whether it’s 5 hours or 12, listen to your body and give it what it needs to thrive.

 - Know how to manage stress – this is a really important one, and completely personal to you.
 For some people, meditation helps, for others its exercise or sleep.
-There are loads of ways to manage stress, with a few ideas here.
+There are loads of ways to manage stress.
 But, if it’s starting to overwhelm you, consider some professional help.
 In the same way a broken body needs professional care, sometimes the mind does too.

 Looking after your mind and body is essential to being able to chase your dream career path.
 But regardless of what stage you’re at in your career building, there are two major tips to finding your unique edge.
 Ok, deep breaths.
 This is the big stuff now.